CCCP - Fedeli alla linea: 1989–1990: Litfiba and demise

 In 1989 CCCP, Litfiba, and Rats went on tour in the Soviet Union (Moscow and Leningrad).
 In Moscow they played in a palace full of soldiers in uniform.
 The soldiers stood up when the band played, at the end of the concert, the Soviet hymn "A Ja Ljublju SSSR".

 During that year guitarist Giorgio Canali, bassist Gianni Maroccolo, keyboardist Francesco Magnelli, and drummer Ringo De Palma (the last three left the Litfiba because of some artistic differences of opinion with the band's manager, Alberto Pirelli) joined and transformed the group.

-The new group, now composed of eight members, recorded their fourth album, Epica Etica Etnica Pathos, in an abandoned 700' villa.
+The new group, now composed of eight members, recorded their fourth album, Epica Etica Etnica Pathos (best remembered for their final single "Amandoti"), in an abandoned 700' villa.
 This album signals another musical evolution for the band.
 CCCP reached their zenith with this album, a Frank Zappa-esque stylistic puzzle, which also stands as a personal musical encyclopedia, with complex suites such as "MACISTE contro TUTTI", their "swan song", and a transition to the new sonorities of the Consorzio Suonatori Indipendenti (C.S.I.), the new band born from the ashes of CCCP.

 The acronym used for the new band name, C.S.I., evokes the new situation in the Soviet Union, with the Commonwealth of Independent States (CIS) (Comunità degli Stati Indipendenti (CSI)).
 With the creation of the CIS, the Soviet Union and (at the same time) the band ceased to exist.
 CCCP effectively disbanded the 3 October 1990, in the same date of the German reunification, and the members went on to other projects.